 Question 9 (CA Foundation Jan 2021) (5 Marks) Pg no Discuss the e rules if there is no Partnership Agreement.
-Question 10 (CA Foundation June 2023) (5 Marks) Pg no for 1/6th st 50,00,000. - Calculate s re partners in a firm, sharing profit and losses in nare in profits and guaranteed that his share of Total profits of the firm for the year ended 31st I hare of profit for each partner when: see is given by firm profits will not be less than
+Question 10 (CA Foundation June 2023) (5 Marks) Pg no for 1/6th st 50,00,000.
+Calculate s (i) Guarant re partners in a firm, sharing profit and losses in hare in profits and guaranteed that his share of Total profits of the firm for the year ended 31st I hare of profit for each partner when: tee is given by firm tee is given by X and Y equally. profits will not be less than